cnvrg/Blueprints/Sentiment Analysis/train_blueprint_README.md

 4. Click on the 'Run Flow' button
 5. In a few minutes you will train a new sentiment analysis model and deploy as a new API endpoint
 6. Go to the 'Serving' tab in the project and look for your endpoint
-7. You can use the "Try it Live" section with any text to analyse the sentiment
+7. You can use the `Try it Live` section with any text to analyse the sentiment
 8. You can also integrate your API with your code using the integration panel at the bottom of the page

 Congrats!
 You have trained and deployed a custom model that can analyse sentiment in text!